pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next Drupal/setting-environment-variables.md

 In the Pantheon Dashboard, link your CMS site to your decoupled site.
 This will allow you to skip setting the `BACKEND_URL` and `IMAGE_DOMAIN` in the dashboard.
 You can override this behavior by setting the values as usual.

+The environment variables for Decoupled Preview and `FRONTEND_URL` must be set via the dashboard.

 If for some reason you are unable to link your CMS site through the dashboard, the `BACKEND_URL` and `IMAGE_DOMAIN` can be set manually in the **Build** section of the dashboard.